 These and many other issues would be determined for everyone in the larger group.

 - There are no guarantees in collective bargaining: Unions often promise more money with a union contract, but there is no guarantee that will be the case.
 In the research world, where funding levels are determined by a variety of factors that are beyond the control of the university and the union, nobody can ensure that research funding will increase.
 Stipends could also decrease or not change at all as a result of negotiations.

 - You could be called out on strike: The union may call upon you to take part in a strike.
-In the event of a strike, your pay stops.
-Being out on strike can also interrupt your academic and research work.
+In the event of a strike, your stipend stops.
+Being out on strike could interrupt your academic and research work.
 While the university would never want to see a strike take place, it cannot prevent one if the union demands it.

 The Unionization Process